wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/wwl-power-apps/introduction-power-platform/includes/2b-business-value.md

 part to execute a job.
 Ideally if that part is inventory, they can easily request the part so they can continue to work.
 However, many times, there is a bottle neck in this process.
 They need submit a request to the parts person first.
-These means that they can be potentially spending time waiting for the parts person to get back to them only to find later that the part is not in stock.
+This means that they can be potentially spending time waiting for the parts person to get back to them only to find later that the part is not in stock.
 This could be easily solved by building a dedicated Power App.
 By being able to check inventory levels while onsite, technicians do not have to spend